bitfocus/usergroups/README.md

 # User groups for AV/Lighting/Sound equipment and software
-Inspirational overview of useful industry user groups and forums.
-Please contribute by making a pull request! 🎉
+Inspirational overview of useful user groups and forums.

+#### 📝 Contribute to the list by making pull requests.
+Watch (this video)[https://www.youtube.com/watch?v=rgbCcBNZcdQ] if you don't know how 🎉

+---
+# The list

 ### Analog Way
 * [FB: Analog Way's Presentation Systems](https://www.facebook.com/groups/LiveCore.AW/) ~3500 members